nffdev/NoCapture/README.md

-# NoCapture
+# 🛡️ NoCapture

+## 📝 Overview

-A project that prevents screen capture by intercepting and obscuring visual output, exploring modern anti-recording techniques.
+NoCapture is a Windows application that prevents screen capture by intercepting and obscuring visual output from target applications.
+It uses the Windows API `SetWindowDisplayAffinity` to protect application windows from being captured by screen recording tools.

+**Note**: This project is for educational purposes only.